taladar/redmine-api/README.md

 Since we request all pages we do not require an offset or limit parameter nor are the results wrapped in an extra object.

+The downside of this is that it needs to accumulate all results in memory before returning them so it is more meant to be used with something like projects or groups where common numbers of results might just be over one page and not so much for those where hundreds of result pages are expected like unfiltered issues.

 ```rust
 use redmine_api::api::Redmine;
 use redmine_api::api::issues::{Issue, ListIssues};